Writing News SOCIO5092

-The second formal assessment, which counts for 50%, is an individual 2000-word outline and reflection upon the news website group exercise discussing the challenges of online publishing, newsgathering techniques and use of sources, audience profile and social media strategy.
+The second formal assessment, which counts for 50%, is an individual 2000-word outline and reflection upon the newspaper group exercise discussing the challenges of newspaper production, newsgathering techniques and use of sources, audience profile and social media strategy.

 The aims of the course are:

 â¢ To enable students to develop practical journalism skills, including writing in different

 styles, newsgathering techniques, identifying and using sources, use of appropriate imagery as well as editing and design.